Singrobo Hydroelectric Power Station

 The Singrobo Hydroelectric Power Station, also Singrobo-Ahouaty Hydroelectric Power Project, is a hydroelectric power station under construction across the Bandama River, in Ivory Coast.
-When completed, as expected in 2023, the power station will be the first, grid-ready hydroelectric power station, developed and owned by a independent power producer (IPP) in West Africa.
+When completed, as expected in 2023, the power station will be the first, grid-ready hydroelectric power station, developed and owned by an independent power producer (IPP) in West Africa.
 The energy generated here will be sold to the Ivorian electric utility company, Cienergues, under a 35-year power purchase agreement (PPA).